 Any relevant parameter can be exposed as a channel.
 Channels can represent the orientation or position of an IK end-effector, an individual joint angle, boolean values, feedback parameters or gain parameters.
-Some examples of feedback parameters are: the pressure of the stance foot, the velocity or relative position of the COM, and many others.
+Some examples of feedback parameters are: the pressure of the stance foot, the velocity or relative position of the COM, and many others which are described in more detail in Section 8.